 I was born in 1984.
 I’m on the cusp of the generation divide that still makes me a Millennial.
 I am old enough, and young enough, to have experienced backpacking in two completely different worlds.

-One is the world in which I first started travelling at age 23.
-A world in which the Lonely Planet guidebook ruled, backpackers went to Internet Cafés to long-distance call their parents, and photos were taken on a camera not designed to share photos instantly on Instagram.
+One is the world in which I first started travelling at 23. years old A world in which the Lonely Planet guidebook was carried around like a travel bible, backpackers went to Internet Cafés to long-distance call their parents and photos were taken on a camera not designed to share photos instantly online.

-The other, is the world today, with instant access to the web in practically every place on earth and a million different mobile apps, booking sites, social networks and travel blogs, all aimed at enhancing your travel experience.
+The other, is the world today, with instant access to the web in practically every place on Earth and a million different social networks and travel apps aimed at enhancing your travel experience.

 Do mobile phones make travel better?